Think Again by Adam Grant

 Oh my golly, lord-and-savior, divine intervention, holy magistrate, goodness gracious!
 I feel like I say this every single time I read a book I’ve been dying to read for the first, but I have been WAITING for this one!
 I read ACOTAR for the first time months ago—I think I read the first book in December—but it has been living in my mind rent-not-needed-I-will-be-paying-you-sir ever since.
 I don’t even want it to leave at this point; the ships give me sustenance and the banter makes me die inside.

 Anyway, it’s beside the point to say Ms. Maas holds the key to my soul, I definitely have a bit of a story to tell about reading this final book in the series (so far).
 I finished ACOFAS a while ago and have even gotten around to re-reading all of the books again.
 But, even though I bought all of them at the bookstore before we left civilization to cross the ocean, the bookstore didn’t have A Court of Silver Flames!
 Noooooo!
-On top of that, I was near certain I wasn’t going to finish all of them before we got someplace with a good enough bookstore to buy ACOSF.
+On top of that, I was near certain I was going to finish all of them before we got someplace with a good enough bookstore to buy ACOSF.
 Never make the mistake of underestimating the power of addiction, my friends.
-I swear, it took me record time to burn through those books and then I was left with an itch I could scratch in the form of ACOSF.
+I swear, it took me record time to burn through those books and then I was left with an itch I couldn’t scratch in the form of ACOSF.

 The worst part was that I could’ve just ordered it on Kindle and read it just to get that desire satisfied, but I don’t love Kindle reading.
 Don’t get me wrong, I have nothing against Kindles in general and have used them happily for the better part of my life.
 But, for me, once I bought real paperback books, there was no going back.
 There’s just something about the physical feeling of a book that I loooove.